ARMmbed/mbed-mesh-api/README.md

 yt target frdm-k64f-gcc
 yt build
 ```
-1. Flash the FRDM-K64F with the software.
+1. Flash the software to the FRDM-K64F board.
 2. Start the serial terminal emulator.
 3. Press the **Reset** button on the board.
 4. Check the test results in the traces.